jaredhendrickson13/pfsense-api/CONTRIBUTING.md

 auth mode you would specify `$this->set_auth_mode = "local";` to always force local authentication.
 Defaults to the API's configured auth mode in the /api/ webConfigurator page.

+- `$this->change_note` : Sets the description of the action that occurred via API.
+This value will be shown in the change logs found at Diagnostics > Backup & Restore > Config History.
+This defaults to "Made unknown change via API".
+This is only necessary if your API model writes changes to the configuration.

 #### Other Base Model Properties ####
 There are other properties inherited from APIBaseModel that are not intended (and shouldn't be) overridden by your